GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Clients MUST delete old secrets within 10 seconds after receiving a new key, and within 3 seconds after receiving a new key and not receiving any data traffic decrypted with the old key.

-The From Packet Number is used to indicate the starting packet number (Section 17.1 of {{RFC9000}}) of the 1-RTT packets for which the secret contained in an MC_KEY frame are applicable.
+The From Packet Number is used to indicate the starting packet number (Section 17.1 of {{RFC9000}}) of the 1-RTT packets for which the secret contained in an MC_KEY frame is applicable.
-This secret is applicable to all future packets until it is overwritten by a new MC_KEY frame.
+This secret is applicable to all future packets until it is updated by a new MC_KEY frame.

 A server SHOULD NOT send MC_KEY frames for channels except those the client has joined or will be imminently asked to join.

 ## MC_JOIN {#channel-join-frame}

-An MC_JOIN frame (type TBD-02) is sent from server to client and requests that a client join the given transport addresses and ports and process packets with the given Channel ID according to the corresponding MC_ANNOUNCE.
+An MC_JOIN frame (type TBD-02) is sent from server to client and requests that a client join the given transport addresses and ports and process packets with the given Channel ID according to the corresponding MC_ANNOUNCE frame and the latest MC_KEY frame for the channel.

-A client cannot join a multicast channel without first receiving an MC_ANNOUNCE frame which sets all the values for a channel.
+A client cannot join a multicast channel without first receiving an MC_ANNOUNCE frame and an MC_KEY frame, which together set all the values necessary to process the channel.

-If a client receives an MC_JOIN for a channel for which it has not received an MC_ANNOUNCE frame, it MUST respond with an MC_STATE with State "Declined Join" and reason "Missing Properties".
-The server MAY send another MC_JOIN after receiving an acknowledgement indicating receipt of the MC_ANNOUNCE.
+If a client receives an MC_JOIN for a channel for which it has not received both an MC_ANNOUNCE frame and an MC_KEY frame, it MUST respond with an MC_STATE with State "Declined Join" and reason "Missing Properties".
+The server MAY send another MC_JOIN after receiving an acknowledgement indicating receipt of the MC_ANNOUNCE frame and the MC_KEY frame.

 MC_JOIN frames are formatted as shown in {{fig-mc-channel-join-format}}.